augustofasano/Probit-PFMVB/AlzheimerTutorial.md

 Summaries of the results
 ========================

-We now compute different **summary quantities** which are required to produce the figures in Section 3 of the paper.
+We now compute different **summary quantities** which are required to produce the Figures in Section 3 of the paper.

 Predictive probabilities
 ------------------------